MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 I have since recommended this remedy to others and even made batches that I gave away during the holidays.
 It has worked for others and I truly believe it can make a huge difference for most sufferers.

-As I mentioned above if the remedy isn’t cutting it then look into adding thyme oil, cinnamon oil, and/or lemongrass oil (1% at a time).
+As I mentioned above if this remedy isn’t cutting it then look into adding thyme oil, cinnamon oil, and/or lemongrass oil (1% at a time).
 (Always check for contraindications when using oils)

 Apply this several times daily AND during the night.
 I suggest allowing no more than 4 hours between applications.
 This includes during the night.
-I know that’s tedious but bacteria doesn’t sleep and risking going eight hours without application can mean letting the infection regain control.
+I know that’s tedious (I literally woke up every few hours to sleepily apply the ointment and did this for weeks) but bacteria doesn’t sleep and risking going eight hours without application can mean letting the infection regain control.
 Consistency and frequency is KEY.

 Take oregano oil (adults)